cunningr/dna_workflows/README.md

 Successfully created the directory example_module
 ```

-This will create the basic structure and example files for you new (python) module.
+This will create the basic structure and example files for your new (python) module.
 In fact, at this point you should be build the workflow db and run the skeleton hello_world task.
 First create a ```manifest.yml``` file that contains the name of your new module;

 ```
 cat << EOF > manifest.yml